Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Abstract

 \section{Abstract}

-We develop an inference method for a (sub)vector of parameters identified by conditional moment restrictions, which are implied by economic models such as rational behavior and Euler equations.
-Building on \citet{bierens1990consistent}, we propose penalized maximum statistics and combine bootstrap inference with model selection.
-Our method is optimized to be powerful against a set of local alternatives of interest by solving a data-dependent max-min problem for tuning parameter selection.
-We demonstrate the efficacy of our method by a proof of concept using two empirical examples: rational unbiased reporting of ability status and the elasticity of intertemporal substitution. \\
+Many economic panel and dynamic models, such as rational behavior and Euler equations, imply that the parameters of interest are identified by conditional moment restrictions.
+We introduce a novel inference method without any prior information about which conditioning instruments are weak or irrelevant.
+Building on Bierens (1990), we propose penalized maximum statistics and combine bootstrap inference with model selection.
+Our method optimizes asymptotic power by solving a data-dependent max-min problem for tuning parameter selection.
+Extensive Monte Carlo experiments, based on an empirical example, demonstrate the extent to which our inference procedure is superior to those available in the literature.